nahedben/Web2024-2025/README.md

 # Web2024-2025
-is a trining course Web developpement
+is a training course Web developpement